opalj/opal/src/site/tutorial/Schedulers.md

 [Collaborative Analyses](/tutorial/CollaborativeAnalyses.html) use the `derivesCollaboratively` instead and you can combine both if necessary.

 The eager scheduler's entry point is the `start` method.
-You are given the [Project](/library/api/SNAPSHOT/org/opalj/br/analyses/Project.html), i.e., your analyzed program and the [PropertyStore](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyStore.html) that will execute your analyses.
+You are given the [`Project`](/library/api/SNAPSHOT/org/opalj/br/analyses/Project.html), i.e., your analyzed program and the [`PropertyStore`](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyStore.html) that will execute your analyses.
 You can also get some initialization data if you need it, see [Advanced Scheduling](#advanced-scheduling) below for more information.

 After creating your analysis, you use `scheduleEagerComputation` to schedule it.
 The first argument gives the entities for which you want to compute properties.
 Your analysis function will be called once for each entity.
 The second argument is the analysis function.
-It must take a single argument of the type of your entities and produce a [PropertyComputationResult](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyComputationResult.html).
+It must take a single argument of the type of your entities and produce a [`PropertyComputationResult`](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyComputationResult.html).
 In the end, you return your analysis object.

 ## Lazy Scheduling

-The [FPCFLazyAnalysisScheduler](/library/api/SNAPSHOT/org/opalj/br/fpcf/FPCFEagerAnalysisScheduler.html) lets you compute properties only for entities that need them, i.e., properties that are queried by other analyses<a title="You can also manually tell the PropertyStore to compute the property for some entity using the force method."><sup>[note]</sup></a>.
+The [`FPCFLazyAnalysisScheduler`](/library/api/SNAPSHOT/org/opalj/br/fpcf/FPCFEagerAnalysisScheduler.html) lets you compute properties only for entities that need them, i.e., properties that are queried by other analyses<sup title="You can also manually tell the PropertyStore to compute the property for some entity using the force method.">[note]</sup>.
 Let's again implement a scheduler for a field immutability analysis:
 ```scala
 object LazyFieldImmutabilityAnalysis extends BasicFPCFLazyAnalysisScheduler {